 Meet Our Veterinarians

-We’re thrilled to have such a large staff of experienced veterinary professionals on our team and would love for you to learn more about them.
-If you’re new to our hospitals, take a few minutes to get more familiar with our doctors, and feel free to reach out to us if you have any questions at firstname.lastname@example.org.
+We’re fortunate to have such a fantastic staff of experienced veterinary professionals on our team and would love for you to learn more about them!
+If you’re new to our hospitals, take a few minutes to get more familiar with our doctors, and please feel free to reach out to us if you have any questions at firstname.lastname@example.org.

 Dr. Danielle Adamo grew up in West Dundee, IL.
 She received her Bachelor of Science degree from Loyola University Chicago and went on to earn her doctorate from Kansas State University in 2011.
 Dr. Adamo worked in the Chicagoland area before joining Dundee Animal Hospital in 2016.
 She is happy to be serving clients in the community she grew up in and loves!